w3joe/Aicons-Lifehack25/README.md

-# 📚 AiTutor — Personalized AI-Powered Learning Platform
+# 📚 AiTutor

 > AiTutor adapts lessons in real time to each student’s learning ability—making learning fun, personalised, and data-driven for students and teachers alike.
-AiTutor also allows distant learning at students' own free time and restricted to certain school hours; this can cater to students in different regions, making learning more flexible.

----

 ## 🚀 Overview